S.A. John Ross: History

 The S.A John Ross was laid down at the Elgin Brown & Hamer shipyard in Durban in March 1974 in response to the closure of the Suez Canal and the potential need to provide support to shipping lines which had consequently begun switching to the use of supertankers (aka Ultra Large Crude Carriers (ULCC)) capable of carrying cargo around the Cape and in so doing avoiding potential disruptions.
 In addition, the stranding of the tanker SS Wafra off Cape Agulhas in 1971 and its subsequent re-floating by the passing powerful German tug Oceanic, led to the realization by the South African authorities that the local harbour tugs available in local ports at the time would be insufficient for any such future operations, and that purpose built ocean going tugs would be needed in the future.

 The S.A.
-John Ross and her sister ship were custom designed for service along the notoriously unpredictable waters off South Africa and at the time represented the first government subsidized maritime Emergency Towing Service in the world, a model which was quickly emulated by many countries thereafter.
-Their robust design and significant power designed to allow their to operate on the South African coast made them more than capable for other operation around the globe and for a time earned them the title of the most powerful vessels of their kind in the world - a record held until the launching of the Russian salvage tugs Fotiy Krylov and Nikolay Chiker in 1989.
+John Ross and her sister ship were custom designed for service along the unpredictable waters off South Africa and at the time represented the first government subsidized maritime Emergency Towing Service in the world, a model which was quickly emulated by many countries thereafter.
+Their robust design and significant power designed to allow them to operate on the South African coast made them more than capable for other operation around the globe and for a time earned them the title of the most powerful vessels of their kind in the world - a record held until the launching of the Russian salvage tugs Fotiy Krylov and Nikolay Chiker in 1989.
 Due to her large displacement and deep draft, the S.A.
 John Ross was known for its excellent sea-keeping characteristics and due to her hull design and single propeller configuration, her mobilization time and speed were superior to all vessels in her class, to the extent that in 2016, some 40 years after her initial sea trials, she was still officially classed as the fastest salvage tug in the world.

 The tugs soon came to be an integral part of maritime towing operations, undertaking dozens of emergency towing and salvage operations both locally along the South African coast as well as internationally.
 After reopening of the Suez Canal, the tug conducted many long distance tows as part of the Global Towing Alliance.
 One such example of the John Ross's exploits was the successful towing of the rig Period 77 through the Straits of Magellan in winds of up to 110 knots in August 1984.
 Initially operated by SAF Marine which evolved into Pentow Marine, the "S.A." prefix was dropped.
 Thereafter when the Dutch operator Smit became a partner in Pentow, which then became Smit Dudula, the John Ross was renamed in 2003 to Smit Amandla.